DelJavdani/HHAI2024-Assessing-the-HI-ness-of-Virtual-Heritage-applications-with-Knowledge-Engineering/README.md

 # Assessing the HI-ness of Virtual Heritage applications with Knowledge Engineering

-This repository contains materials for the paper titled "Assessing the HI-ness of Virtual Heritage Applications with Knowledge Engineering," which has been accepted for presentation at The Third International Conference on Hybrid Human-Artificial Intelligence (HHAI 2024).
+This repository contains materials for the paper titled "Assessing the HI-ness of Virtual Heritage Applications with Knowledge Engineering," which has been accepted for presentation at the Third International Conference on Hybrid Human-Artificial Intelligence (HHAI 2024).
 It includes scenarios, task descriptions, and other relevant content.

 ## Scenario repository